 A cataract is a clouding of your eye’s natural lens, which lies behind the iris and pupil (the black part of your eye).
 Cataracts usually form slowly and painlessly and initially have little effect on your vision.
 Over time, though, cataracts can cause blurry vision, faded colors, halos around lights, poor night vision, or trouble seeing to read or drive.
 People with diabetes are nearly twice as likely to develop cataracts as people without diabetes and tend to develop them at an earlier age.

 If you have diabetes, be sure to ask your doctor how often you should have an exam—it may be more often than once a year!
-And if you do experience any changes in your vision, don’t wait—call us right away to book an exam!
+And if you do experience any changes in your vision, don’t wait—call our office to schedule an appointment!
 Early detection and treatment of diabetic eye disease can save your sight.